 Such was its importance that, in 1924, on the occasion of the inauguration of the operation’s enlargement, the Alinari firm of Florence produced a volume of photographs in which the preface, written by one of the maximum oenological authorities of the period, professor Arturo Marescalchi, read as follows: «If the art of transforming grapes into wine wishes to be properly recalled, if we wish to demonstrate that this marvelous, ancient, and beloved nectar which lifts up human spirits is not merely the fruit of the rich efficiency of the sun and the fertility of earth, but also of the inspired work of man; if we wish to demonstrate that the production of wine would not be a worthy industry if not when the mind of man dedicates to it both intelligence and knowledge, we need to visit such winemaking establishments such as the magnificent Fassati works in the Tuscan city of Poggibonsi.»

 With the passing of the decades, the production of Nobile continued to progresses in its production zone, at Montepulciano, and in 1989 the owners of Fassati at that time constructed a modern winemaking facility near the vineyards they had acquired from 1969 on.

 The dream comes true

-At the end of 2014, the Della Camera brothers finally achieved the objective of having their own cellars, a place where they could ferment, age, and bottle the grapes of their 105 acres (42 hectares) of vineyards.
-Together with the other close to 150 acres (59 hectares) acquired, they became, with this one sole move, one of the five major houses of Montepulciano in terms of vineyard surface owned and of potential production of Nobile di Montepulciano.
+At the end of 2014, Gianni Della Camera finally achieved the objective of having his own cellar, a place where he could ferment, age, and bottle the grapes of his 42 hectares of vineyards.
+Together with the other 59 hectares acquired, it became one of the five major houses of Montepulciano in terms of vineyard surface owned and of potential production of Nobile di Montepulciano.